cloudburst/libheap/docs/UserGuide.md

     (gdb) heap -h
     "heap" Options:

     -a 0x1234     Specify an arena address
-    -b          Print compact bin listing (only free chunks) -c          Print compact arena listing (all chunks) -l          Print a flat listing of all chunks in an arena -f [#]      Print all fast bins, or only a single fast bin -s [#]      Print all small bins, or only a single small bin mstats      Print memory alloc statistics similar to malloc_stats(3)
+    -b            Print compact bin listing (only free chunks) -c            Print compact arena listing (all chunks) -l            Print a flat listing of all chunks in an arena -s [#]        Print all small bins, or only a single small bin fastbins [#]  Print all fast bins, or only a single fast bin mstats        Print memory alloc statistics similar to malloc_stats(3)

 #### heap
     (gdb) heap